geoffeg/WebMorseRunner/README.md

 #### Other keyboard

 * **TAB**: move cursor between fields Call->RST->NR.
 If the cursor is in the NR fields another TAB should navigate back to Call.
+* **Space**: By pressing space the field in focus will be advanced (from call to NR / RST to to NR and NR to call).
+If RST is empty it will be filled with 599.
 * **Function Keys**
     * **F1**: Call CQ
     * **F2**: Send RST and Number: use it if DX station ask NR? or AGN